 The Neural Tissue Engineering Lab at Rice University

-Principle Investigator: Jessica Butts
+Principal Investigator: Jessica Butts

 Digital Signal Processing Group

 Digital Signal Processing (DSP) — the transformation of data to extract or better transmit information — has evolved from an obscure research discipline into an essential technology of everyday life.
-Rice has been a major force in DSP research and education and many outstanding DSP alumni now hold leadership positions in academics and industry.
+Rice has been a major force in DSP research and education, and many outstanding DSP alumni now hold leadership positions in academics and industry.

 Associated Faculty: Baraniuk, Burrus, Cavallaro, Frantz, Johnson, Kemere, Orchard, Patel, Pitkow, Sabharwal, Veeraraghavan